Down arrow icon Header bottom white curve

 Planning for progress

-Our reading activities and the texts that we use are primarily organised to fit with our topics as part of our 2 year rolling program curriculum for each phase in school, which follows the Primary National Curriculum.
 We use a variety of different text types and author studies within each year group.
 Our long term and medium term planning documents show the reading choices for each phase in school.
 This approach is reflected through the whole class texts that we choose and influences the choice of our shared texts and class reading activities that we complete.
-This topic based approach allows children to develop and understand a range of appropriate and higher order vocabulary and knowledge that they can use and apply in other curriculum areas.
+This book led approach allows children to develop and understand a range of appropriate and higher order vocabulary and knowledge that they can use and apply in other curriculum areas.

 Phonics